Xiaokang2022/tkintertools-docs/3.0/documents/core/containers.md

 * `size`: the size of the window, default value is 1280x720(px)
-* `position`: the position of the window, default value indicates that the location is random
+* `position`: the position of the window, default value indicates that location is random
 * `title`: the title of the window, default value is an empty string
+* `icon`: the icon of the window, default value indicates no icon, `None` indicates tk icon
 * `**kwargs`: compatible with other parameters of class `tkinter.Tk`